elastisys/compliantkubernetes/docs/adr/index.md

 * [ADR-0022](0022-use-dedicated-nodes-for-additional-services.md) - Use Dedicated Nodes for Additional Services
 * [ADR-0023](0023-allow-snippets-annotations.md) - Only allow Ingress Configuration Snippet Annotations after Proper Risk Acceptance
 * [ADR-0024](0024-allow-Harbor-robot-account.md) - Allow a Harbor robot account that can create other robot accounts with full privileges
+* [ADR-0025](0025-local-storage.md) - Use local-volume-provisioner for Managed Services that requires high-speed disks.

 <!-- adrlogstop -->